Wordfence Bug Bounty Program — Terms and Conditions

 2. In addition to completing at least one of the following:

-• Discover and submit 15 high quality Vulnerability reports.
+• Discover and submit 15 high quality valid Vulnerability reports.
 These reports have very detailed information and an easy to validate proof of concept.

 • Submit proof of approved offensive security certification or other mastery security certification.
 The following list is exhaustive, and additional qualifying certifications may be added over time: OSCP, OSWA, OSWE, OSEP, OSED, eWPTx, eWPT, CISSP, CISM, CISA.

-3. To maintain 1337 Wordfence Vulnerability Researcher credibility, a Researcher must ensure the following is completed each year:
+4. To maintain 1337 Wordfence Vulnerability Researcher credibility, a Researcher must ensure the following is completed each year:

 • Report at least 5 critical severity Vulnerabilities